elayden/NIfTI-Studio/README.md

 # NIfTI-Studio
-A toolbox for NIfTI plotting, editing, and 3D rendering
+A Matlab toolbox for NIfTI plotting, editing, and 3D rendering